The concept of "newborn weight gain" has been bugging moms for a long long time now.

 A formula fed baby tends to gain weight faster as compared to a breastfed baby.
 If your baby has a low birth weight and the doctor pronounces him a healthy baby, do not worry too much about him not gaining much weight.
 Newborn weight gain tends to vary between babies, even siblings.

-Click here to have a complete week-by-week and month-by-month newborn growth analysis.
+Click here to have a complete week-by-week and month-by-month Baby Milestones Chart to analyze your newborn growth.
 See if your baby is completing all developmental milestones properly.

-In case of multiple births you may have noticed that even twins or triplets show a varying degree of newborn baby development.
+In case of multiple births you may have noticed that even twins and triplets show a varying degree of newborn baby development.
 Some start talking earlier than their counterpart; others grow out their first tooth weeks before their twin brother or sister does.
 As long as they are healthy and happy and your doctor confirms so, you should not worry if one is taller or quieter than the other.
+Newborn milestones don't depend on a timeline, so just chill :) .

 Remember that you want a healthy and active baby and not a fat or skinny baby.